ninjaaron/wrld/README.rst

 It accepts any flags that can be used in a python regex in the contex of ``(?[flags])``, so, ``aiLmsux``.
 In addition, the ``g`` flag is supported, to make it more similar to sed and Perl.
-While ``/`` is used as the delimiter by convention, an non-alphanumeric character may be used.
+While ``/`` is used as the delimiter by convention, any non-alphanumeric character may be used.

 If the replacement is prefixed with ``\e``, a python expresison can be